 When it comes to choosing a mattress topper, remember to identify which of the three requirements matters most to you: warmth, improved comfort, or better protection for your existing mattress.
 There’s a range of protectors and toppers made from both modern and traditional materials.

 Probably the best for basic use, microfibre is good value, comfortable, protective and warm.
 It’s the material used for most duvet and pillows and it’s the top choice for simple but effective protection.

-This is a polyester/cotton combination that’s treated with Hygiene Plus, a product that cleverly inhibits dust mites and certain mold bacteria — it’s also completely odorless.
+This is a polyester/cotton combination that’s treated with Hygiene Plus, a product that cleverly inhibits dust mites and certain mould bacteria — it’s also completely odourless.
 A top choice if you suffer from dust allergies.

 It may seem simple but cotton is extremely resistant and hard-wearing.
 It’s also the natural alternative to those moisture-wicking fabrics.
 A good choice for a balance of protection and comfort.
 Sometimes nothing beats fresh cotton for bedding.

 Where cotton excels at wicking moisture away from the body to keep you cool and dry, the properties of silk are equally impressive at regulating temperature — and it has some anti-allergy properties thrown in.
 Long associated with luxury and comfort, silk is even touted as being great for your skin and hair too.

 These are the main material options you can choose from, but you’ll also find combinations and blends out there too.
 Take a look at our full range for natural or synthetic options to see which one would suit your sleep — whichever topper you choose, they have the power to transform your current mattress and your sleep.